 The Expressive Arts Therapy program educates and trains the future leaders of the Expressive Arts Therapy field.
 We use the power of the arts as tools for human development & healing, psycho-spiritual growth, social change, and empowered self-agency.
-This is accomplished through an innovative Scholar-Artist-Practitioner model bridging gaps between academic knowledge, clinical practice and community engagement with the arts at the center.
-Our faculty considers each student to be a unique contributor to the learning community due to their diverse backgrounds, experience and interests.
+This is accomplished through an innovative Scholar-Artist-Practitioner model bridging gaps between academic knowledge, clinical practice, and community engagement with the arts at the center.
+Our faculty considers each student to be a unique contributor to the learning community due to their diverse backgrounds, experience, and interests.

 The principles of liberation psychology and relational-cultural theory (RCT) provide overarching theoretical frameworks for the curriculum.
 The EXA program also provides students with foundational knowledge and skills of the major schools of psychotherapy through multicultural and feminist lenses.
-These include contemporary psychoanalytic and psychodynamic approaches; Jungian; existential-humanist; cognitive-behavioral; mindfulness-based; narrative and constructivist; as well as a range of family systems approaches.
+These include contemporary psychoanalytic and psychodynamic approaches; Jungian; existential-humanist; cognitive-behavioral; mindfulness-based; trauma-informed narrative and constructivist; as well as a range of family systems approaches.

 The program places a high premium on sensitivity and responsiveness to the needs of the very diverse communities of the USA in terms of race, ethnicity, religion, gender, sexual preference, differing abilities, and socioeconomic status.
 This is reflected in all aspects of the formal curriculum as well as in our approach to pedagogy in the classroom.